Researchers use our

 Many uses of gene-editing proteins are limited by their specificity (“off-target” effects), which can be of particular concern when these proteins are delivered or expressed in vivo.

-Our scientists developed a novel high-specificity gene-editing endonuclease that exhibits high-efficiency on-target cutting and enhanced sensitivity to the chromatin context of the target site.
-The protein comprises an array of DNA-binding repeat sequences connected by flexible linkers.
-This technology can be used to target cutting activity to genes that are actively expressed, reducing off-target effects, minimizing cellular toxicity, and enabling enhanced safety for therapeutic use.
+Our scientists developed a novel high-specificity gene-editing endonuclease that exhibits high efficiency on target cutting and enhanced sensitivity to the chromatin context of the target site1.
+The protein comprises an array of DNA binding repeat sequences connected by flexible linkers.

 The Chromatin Context-Sensitive Gene-Editing Endonuclease is protected by seven U.S. patents, as well as patents in Australia, Japan, and Mexico (with additional patents pending in the U.S. and in other countries).
 Of note, certain granted patents include claims that are not limited by disease indication, cell type, target sequence, or vector.